Even the most fresh-faced entrepreneur will tell you that having a marketing strategy is one of the main keys to running a successful business.

-You also want to check out various social media platforms in order to gain an idea of how your competitors are marketing to their target audience members.
+You would want to check out social media to see how your competitors are marketing to their target audience.

 Of course, you’ll want to visit your competing companies’ social media pages, which will likely point you to a variety of media and other such content these brands have created in order to engage their target consumers.

-But you’ll also want to consider looking at pages within these social media platforms that relate to your industry and similar topics.
+But you’ll also want to consider looking at pages within these social media platforms that relate to your industry.
 Not only do you stand to gain information on how your competitors attempt to utilize these third-party channels, but you also stand to gain info regarding how these attempts are received by others who use these channels, as well.

 Searching for “customer experience” on Twitter brings up this post shared by Richard Branson.

-(Attending conferences and events also gives you the opportunity to engage with both services providers and consumers within your industry – and gain a ton of information in the process.)
+(Attending conferences and events also gives you the opportunity to engage with both services providers and consumers within your industry.
+You’ll gain a ton of information in the process.)

 Another effective way of doing research on your competition is to act as a customer of theirs.
 Engage with them in a variety of ways – on social media, via telephone, on their website’s live chat service, and more.
 Think about how they approach you as a new lead, taking note on: